[Epistemic Status: Fairly confident under the assumptions provided below]

 I assume that the proper discounting rate for present-vs.-future donations is 16%/yr., as that was the median response in the latest 80,000 Hours survey.
 In reality, this is probably too high.
 If so, my conclusions are even stronger.

-EAs can hedge against this by investing donations in an index fund.
-I use and recommend Vanguard, because they have no transaction fees on their index ETFs.
+EAs can hedge against this by investing donations in an index fund.* I use and recommend Vanguard as a brokerage firm because they have no transaction fees for buying and selling nearly all U.S. exchange-traded funds.
+I also recommend using Vanguard ETFs and mutual funds because they essentially operate at cost.
 For the sake of this analysis, I assume you invest money you would otherwise presently donate in their total US stock market ETF, VTI.
 VTI has historically earned annual returns of 6.42%.

 Of course, if you think that giving later is generally better, then this whole post is moot.
 See this post for sources on this question.

 Probability of Matching on Giving Tuesday '19